-If we start to listen to those untouchable emotions, dealing with things that you have been putting off or are too scary to deal with, those emotions will occur less and less; diminishing the impact those untouchable emotions are having on our lives.
+If we start to listen and deal with those untouchable emotions, they will occur less and less.
+Sort out those issues that you have been putting off or are too scary to deal with.
+You can start to diminish the impact of those untouchable emotions are having on your life.

 If we do not deal with those emotions, we don’t know what’s wrong, so how would we ever fix it?

-Start looking at those emotions buried in you, so you can change your life, dissipating the emotions you have been running from for so long.
+Start looking at those emotions buried in you, so you can change your life.
+You can learn to use those emotions rather than running from them.
 They are trying to tell us something.
 Listen to what they are saying.